 You should walk daily to help improve blood circulation and reduce both body aches and leg cramps.“

-3. Breast Changes During Third Trimester
+3. Increase in Breast Size During Third Trimester

 “What other physical changes should I keep in mind?” asked Maya.